nilearn/nilearn/doc/manipulating_images/manipulating_images.rst

 - :func:`nilearn.masking.compute_background_mask` for brain images where
   the brain stands out of a constant background.
 This is typically the case when working on statistic maps output after a brain extraction
-- :func:`nilearn.masking.compute_epi_mask` for EPI images
+- :func:`nilearn.masking.compute_epi_mask` for :term:`EPI` images
 - :func:`nilearn.masking.compute_brain_mask` to compute a
-  whole-brain, grey-matter or white-matter mask using the MNI template.
+  whole-brain, grey-matter or white-matter mask using the :term:`MNI` template.

 .. literalinclude:: ../../examples/01_plotting/plot_visualization.py